abhijeet-bendre/wp-rtcamp-assignment-2b/README.md

 ###  Admin-Side:

     Addd a new metabox, labeled "Contributors" to WordPress post-editor page.
-This metabox will display list of authors (wordpress users) with a checkbox for each author. shows and add/remove images to slide show.
+This metabox will display list of authors (wordpress users) with a checkbox for each author.

     User (author/editor/admin) may tick one or more authors name from the list.

     When post saves, states of checkboxes for author-list in "Contributors" box is saved as well.

 ### Front-end:

     This Plugin uses post-content filter "the_content".
-At the end of post, a box called "Contributors". is displayed Post contributor names with their Gravatars are shown and theire names are clickable and will link to their respective "author" page.
+At the end of post, a box called "Contributors". is displayed.

+    Post contributor names with their Gravatars are shown and theire names are clickable and will link to their respective "author" page.

 ### Installation: